vellvm/vellvm/README.md

 # Installing / Compiling Vellvm

+### Using nix:

+If you are a nix user the easiest way to install / compile vellvm is with nix.
+Instructions can be found [here](nix.org).

 ### Assumes:
   - Coq: version 8.15 (installed via *opam*, see below)
   - OCaml: version 4.12.0 (installed via *opam*, see below)